 Wellpoint P.O.
-Box 4077 Woburn, MA 01888 Upon request, Wellpoint will provide reasonable access to, and copies of, all documents, records, and other information relevant to your claim.
+Box 2933 Woburn, MA 01888 Upon request, Wellpoint will provide reasonable access to, and copies of, all documents, records, and other information relevant to your claim.
 "Relevant" means that the document, record, or other information:

-- ☐ Was submitted, considered, or produced in the course of making the benefit determination; or - ☐ Demonstrates compliance with processes and safeguards to ensure that claim determinations are made in accordance with the terms of the plan, applied consistently for similarly-situated claimants; or - ☐ Is a statement of the plan's policy or guidance about the treatment or benefit relative to your diagnosis.
+- Was relied on in making the benefit determination; or - Was submitted, considered, or produced in the course of making the benefit determination; or - Demonstrates compliance with processes and safeguards to ensure that claim determinations are made in accordance with the terms of the plan, applied consistently for similarly-situated claimants; or - □ Is a statement of the plan's policy or guidance about the treatment or benefit relative to your diagnosis.